Takanu/Pelican/README.md

 - Features modular, tree-based routing systems for more advanced and interchangeable update sorting.

 The code has extensive API documentation to help you use it, and I will include up-to-date tests and demo code soon.
 If you have any questions, feel free to message me on GitHub or on Telegram [@takanu](https://t.me/takanu).

+If you're interested in creating games with Pelican, I've also made a great game framework called [TrashBoat](https://github.com/Takanu/TrashBoat).